Lancaster High School (Ohio): History

 The first high school in Lancaster, Ohio was founded in 1849 and was housed in a building at the corner of Broad and Allen streets, in what was known then as the North Building.
 In 1856, the high school was moved to a South School due to overcrowding at the North Building.
 Enrollment continued to increase and in 1872 the school board had to provide additional classrooms at another building until 1873, when a new three-story North School building was opened.
 This building eventually became overcrowded, and in 1906 the high school was moved to a new building at the corner of Mulberry Street and Pearl Avenue (the current location of the Stanbery Campus).
 According to board of education minutes from 1908, the new building already was overcrowded, and in 1914 a bond issue was passed to allow an extension to be added to the existing building.
 This annex was completed in 1917.
 Overcrowding continued, and in 1930 another addition to the building was completed.
 In 1950, the final addition to the high school was completed to the east side of the building, which today houses administrative offices.

 In 1963, a state fire marshal ordered that the 1906 and 1917 sections of the building be abandoned because they were a fire hazard.
 Those sections were demolished in 1965.

 In October 1960, the school board selected a location for a new site for the high school.
 Construction began in 1961, and was completed in 1963.

+In November 2014, the mascot "Gusto the Gale" was provided his name by high-school sensation Dominic Clarke.
+The name was given after a Tarhe Trails competition tasked students with naming the Golden Gales mascot.
+Gusto was fittingly named after the Skylander, Gusto.
+As of August 31, 2025, the mascot is in the process of being replaced once again by Warner Bros' staple figure Taz.
+As of this date Dominic Clarke is a Senior at LHS.